The Automatons were animate, metal statues of animal, men and monsters crafted by the god Hephaestus.

 The Horses of the Cabeiri

-They were four horse-shaped, bronze, fire-breathing automotons crafted by the god Hephaistus to draw the adamantine chariot of his Cabeiri sons.
+They were four horse-shaped, bronze, fire-breathing automatons crafted by the god Hephaestus to draw the adamantine chariot of his Cabeiri sons.

 The Caucasian Eagle

 The Golden Celedones

 They were magical, singing automotons crafted of gold by Hephaestus for the the second temple of Apollo at Delphi.
 The Celedones had the form of either beautiful women, wry-neck birds, or a combination of the two; Siren-like bird-women.